diyorarti/Analysis-TV-series-NLP-project/README.md

 ```

-Technologies Used:
+## Technologies Used

-1.Python
+- Python
-2.Gradio: For creating a web-based interface.
+- Gradio: For creating a web-based interface.
-3.Transformers (HuggingFace): For chatbot and text classification models.
+- Transformers (HuggingFace): For chatbot and text classification models.
-4.Spacy: For named entity recognition (NER).
+- Spacy: For named entity recognition (NER).
-5.Scrapy: For web scraping.
+- Scrapy: For web scraping.
-6.PyTorch: For model training and inference.
+- PyTorch: For model training and inference.
-7.Pandas: For data handling and manipulation.
+- Pandas: For data handling and manipulation.
-8.NetworkX: For graph-based character network generation.
+- NetworkX: For graph-based character network generation.
-9.Pyvis: For network visualization.
+- Pyvis: For network visualization.